-Advanced audit and assurance (AAA) is a theoretical paper mostly, in this exam examiner except to perform like a professional accountant and identify problem and solution, this paper also linked with Strategic business reporting (SBR). because you need to apply IASs and IFRS were needed to support your evidence.
+Advanced audit and assurance (AAA) is a theoretical paper mostly, in this exam examiner except to perform like a professional accountant and identify problems and solutions, this paper is also linked with Strategic business reporting (SBR). because you need to apply IASs and IFRS were needed to support your evidence.

-Also in AAA exam examiner test many topics straightforwardly, so those topics you need to rote learn,
+Also in the AAA exam examiner tests many topics straightforwardly, so those topics you need to rote learn,

 The best preparation for tomorrow is doing your best today.

-This is one-week revision classes, at the end of day 6, hopefully, you will be able to pass your exam of Audit & Assurance,
+This is a one-week revision class, at the end of day 6, hopefully, you will be able to pass your exam of Audit & Assurance,

 There is no shortcut to success, so don’t be trying to guess the exam questions, every single topic is important and you should prepare every topic its necessary

-it’s all, now best of luck for your ACCA exam of Audit and Assurance.
+it’s all, now best of luck with your ACCA exam of Audit and Assurance.

 Don’t be panic at all